What is Obstructive Sleep Apnea? (OSA)

 - Smoking: People who smoke are more likely to develop sleep apnea.

-- Sedative Use: People who use sedatives, including alcohol, are more likely to develop sleep apnea since sedatives relax the airway muscles.
+- Sedative Use: People who use sedatives, including alcohol, are more likely to develop sleep apnea because sedatives relax the airway muscles.

 - Sleeping position: People who sleep on their back are at a higher risk of OSA